grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

     <img
         src="rhyd-y-groes.png"
         class="figure-img img-fluid rounded"
-        alt="Nice looking place!"/>
+        alt="Nice-looking place!"/>
     <figcaption class="figure-caption text-center">
-        Nice looking place!
+        Nice-looking place!
     </figcaption>
 </figure>

-The path leaving the road takes the walk from pleasant to full on delightful , and as we pass the old house at the border of the reserve we realise we won't mind too much if that Redstart is the only thing we see.
+The path leaving the road takes the walk from pleasant to full on delightful, and as we pass the old house at the border of the reserve we realise we won't mind too much if that Redstart is the only thing we see.

 We work our way past the house and finally a sign tells us we have made it to